evie123m2003-cloud/pages_ai/linear_poly_hw.md

 9. Why do we need to calc Adj R²? why nor just R²?
 10. Exaplin in parabola function aX² + bX + c => how does the a,b,c affects the shape of the parabola?
 11. Considering your answer to previous question (10)- why does PolynomialFeatures creates 3 features?
-12. in PolynomialFeatures (degreee=2)- the first feature is always 1, so why do we need it?
+12. In PolynomialFeatures (degreee=2)- the first feature is always 1, so why do we need it?

 **Bonus**: try solving the curved parabola with LinearRegression and check the R². how much it proved when using **Polynomial Regression** (degree=2)?